AckerlyXu/heima/articles/media-services/media-services-rest-get-started.md

 {"odata.metadata":"https://wamsshaclus001rest-hs.chinacloudapp.cn/api/$metadata","value":[{"name":"AccessPolicies","url":"AccessPolicies"},{"name":"Locators","url":"Locators"},{"name":"ContentKeys","url":"ContentKeys"},{"name":"ContentKeyAuthorizationPolicyOptions","url":"ContentKeyAuthorizationPolicyOptions"},{"name":"ContentKeyAuthorizationPolicies","url":"ContentKeyAuthorizationPolicies"},{"name":"Files","url":"Files"},{"name":"Assets","url":"Assets"},{"name":"AssetDeliveryPolicies","url":"AssetDeliveryPolicies"},{"name":"IngestManifestFiles","url":"IngestManifestFiles"},{"name":"IngestManifestAssets","url":"IngestManifestAssets"},{"name":"IngestManifests","url":"IngestManifests"},{"name":"StorageAccounts","url":"StorageAccounts"},{"name":"Tasks","url":"Tasks"},{"name":"NotificationEndPoints","url":"NotificationEndPoints"},{"name":"Jobs","url":"Jobs"},{"name":"TaskTemplates","url":"TaskTemplates"},{"name":"JobTemplates","url":"JobTemplates"},{"name":"MediaProcessors","url":"MediaProcessors"},{"name":"EncodingReservedUnitTypes","url":"EncodingReservedUnitTypes"},{"name":"Operations","url":"Operations"},{"name":"StreamingEndpoints","url":"StreamingEndpoints"},{"name":"Channels","url":"Channels"},{"name":"Programs","url":"Programs"}]}
 ```

->[!NOTE]
-> From now on the new URI is used in this tutorial.

 ## <a id="upload"></a>Create a new asset and upload a video file with REST API

 In Media Services, you upload your digital files into an asset.
 The **Asset** entity can contain video, audio, images, thumbnail collections, text tracks and closed caption files (and the metadata about these files.)
 Once the files are uploaded into the asset, your content is stored securely in the cloud for further processing and streaming.

 One of the values that you have to provide when creating an asset is asset creation options.
 The **Options** property is an enumeration value that describes the encryption options that an Asset can be created with.
 A valid value is one of the values from the list below, not a combination of values from this list:

-- **None** = **0** - No encryption is used.
+* **None** = **0** - No encryption is used.
 When using this option your content is not protected in transit or at rest in storage.
     If you plan to deliver an MP4 using progressive download, use this option.
-- **StorageEncrypted** = **1** - Encrypts your clear content locally using AES-256 bit encryption and then uploads it to Azure Storage where it is stored encrypted at rest.
+* **StorageEncrypted** = **1** - Encrypts your clear content locally using AES-256 bit encryption and then uploads it to Azure Storage where it is stored encrypted at rest.
 Assets protected with Storage Encryption are automatically unencrypted and placed in an encrypted file system prior to encoding, and optionally re-encrypted prior to uploading back as a new output asset.
 The primary use case for Storage Encryption is when you want to secure your high-quality input media files with strong encryption at rest on disk.
-- **CommonEncryptionProtected** = **2** - Use this option if you are uploading content that has already been encrypted and protected with Common Encryption or PlayReady DRM (for example, Smooth Streaming protected with PlayReady DRM).
+* **CommonEncryptionProtected** = **2** - Use this option if you are uploading content that has already been encrypted and protected with Common Encryption or PlayReady DRM (for example, Smooth Streaming protected with PlayReady DRM).
-- **EnvelopeEncryptionProtected** = **4** – Use this option if you are uploading HLS encrypted with AES.
+* **EnvelopeEncryptionProtected** = **4** – Use this option if you are uploading HLS encrypted with AES.
 The files must have been encoded and encrypted by Transform Manager.

 ### Create an asset
 An asset is a container for multiple types or sets of objects in Media Services, including video, audio, images, thumbnail collections, text tracks, and closed caption files.
 In the REST API, creating an Asset requires sending POST request to Media Services and placing any property information about your asset in the request body.

 The following example shows how to create an asset.